andreksp/AWSTest/README.md

 # To remember
-Create a S3 bucket that will store the outputtemplate Stack for CloudFormation needs the outputtemplate to create the infrastructure. https://www.youtube.com/watch?v=UlX38mVvMy8&t=487s
+Create S3 Bucket with the same same it is in the cmd.
+Create Stack
+Create Pipeline and attach to Stack https://www.youtube.com/watch?v=UlX38mVvMy8&t=487s

 # CloudFormation